javacc/javacc/docs/faq.md

 ###  Where can I get JavaCC?

-JavaCC is available on [[https://javacc.org/](https://javacc.org/)] and is released under a permissive BSD 2.0 licence.
+JavaCC is available on [[https://javacc.org/](https://javacc.org/)].

-JavaCC is redistributable and there there are essentially no restrictions on the use of JavaCC.
-You may use the Java files that JavaCC produces in any way, including incorporating them into a commercial product.

 ### Is the source code and documentation for JavaCC publicly available?

 Yes.
-As of June 2003, JavaCC is open source.

 The source code and documentation can be found on [GitHub](https://github.com/javacc).

+As of June 2003, JavaCC is an open source project release under the BSD License 2.0.

+JavaCC is redistributable and there there are essentially no restrictions on the use of JavaCC.
+You may use the Java files that JavaCC produces in any way, including incorporating them into a commercial product.

 ### Where can I find books, articles, or tutorials on JavaCC?